cristianduro/MemoryGame/README.md

 An example of a simple Memory Game (match pairs) developed in openFL (Flash &amp; HTML5), createJS (javascript) and pixiJS (javascript)

-I'd like to say, for the record, that <b>the game is not 100% finished.</b> It's a very first versiod and there's room for a ton of improvements, optimizations, etc. The most complete version is the one developed with createJS, because is using the amazing TweenMax libraries to make the animations, alpha's, etc. (pixiJS still doesn't support a full use of the library).
+I'd like to say, for the record, that <b>the game is not 100% finished.</b> It's a very first version and there's room for a ton of improvements, optimizations, etc. The most complete version is the one developed with createJS, because is using the amazing TweenMax libraries to make the animations, alpha's, etc. (pixiJS still doesn't support a full use of the library).

 <b>IMPORTANT</b> &rarr; The folders <i><b>'assets'</b></i> and <i><b>'js'</b></i> are shared by all the 3 games.